 The Australian Kelpie stands 17 to 20 inches tall and weighs between 25 and 50 pounds.
-They are strong for their size, with a body that is slightly longer than tall at the shoulder.
+They are strong for their size, with a slightly longer body than tall at the shoulder.
 He has prick ears, almond-shaped eyes, a broad chest, and a long tail.
-The undercoat is thick and the outer coat is short.
+The undercoat is thick, and the outer coat is short.
 Colors include black, blue, or red, all with or without tan markings.

-Grooming the Australian Kelpie breed is easy; twice weekly brushings will suffice.
-During spring and fall when the shedding is at its worst, you may wish to brush a little more.
+Grooming the Australian Kelpie breed is easy; twice-weekly brushings will suffice.
+When the shedding is at its worst during spring and fall, you may wish to brush a little more.
 This is a very active, high-energy breed with a strong desire to work.
-He needs vigorous exercise each and every day without fail.
+He needs vigorous exercise each day without fail.
 A bored Australian Kelpie will get into trouble.
 He needs to herd sheep, run alongside a bicycle, train on the agility course, or play flyball.
 Or better yet, let him do all of those things!